-Credits: 3.00 Lecture: 3.00 College: College of Education Department: Special Education Survey of current assistive technology available for use to improve the physical, social, communication, and learning abilities of individuals with disabilities.
+Credits: 3.00 Lecture: 3.00 College: College of Education Department: Special Education Survey of current assistive technol learning abilities of individuals wit

+Survey of current assistive technology available for use to improve the physical, social, communication, and learning abilities of individuals with disabilities.
 Techniques for the effective use of technology to provide effective individualization, evaluation, scheduling, and inclusion of pupils with disabilities.
 (3-0-3) Prerequisites: